Bri-J-C/CurtainController/HARDWARE.md

 ### Text-Based Connection Map (gameFAQ style)
 #### IMPORTANT NOTES
-           -  This view is from the top down. wiring is done from underneath so it will be opposite in practice
+       -  This view is from the top down. wiring is done from underneath so it will be opposite in practice.
-           -  Used headers to socket the componnents so they could be removed
+       -  Used headers to socket the componnents so they could be removed.
-           -  Pulled the pins out of the socket NOT the esp32 for GPIO pins 20 and 21 to make wiring easier as they are not needed
+       -  Pulled the pins out of the socket NOT the esp32 for GPIO pins 20 and 21 to make wiring easier.

 wiring goes under the componenets